 After a facelift

 The following is information concerning the first postoperative days :

 Facelifting per se does not cause much pain.
 It is more a question of slight discomfort.
 You can nevertheless manage your personal hygiene and carry out your routine activities (making sure not to exert yourself).
 A slight feeling of taut skin (especially behind the ears and in the neck) is normal for 3 to 4 weeks.

-As with any face procedure, it is possible that ecchymoses (bruises) and swelling of the tissues will occur.
+As with any facial procedure, it is possible that ecchymoses (bruises) and swelling of the tissues will occur.
 These will peak on the second or third postoperative day then gradually disappear over a 10- to 14-day period.